root-project/web/manual/io/index.md

 The `min` and `max` values themselves, if present, are saved with 32-bits precision. `min` and `max` can be either a floating point number or one of the following trivial mathematical expressions: `pi`, `2*pi`, `pi/2`, `pi/4`.

-If `nbits` is present, the member is saved with nbits bits precision.
+If `nbits` is present, the member is saved with `nbits`-bits precision.
 For more details, see [this tutorial](https://root.cern/doc/master/double32_8C.html).

 ### Custom streamers